 Terms of Reference

-Outcome Evaluation
+Project Evaluation

 Liberia Decentralization Support Programme (LDSP)

 Background

 The Liberia Decentralization Support Program (LDSP) is a five year (2013 – 2017) Government of Liberia program designed to facilitate the implementation of the National Policy on Decentralization and Local Government.
 The program supports the decentralization of administrative, political and fiscal governance in Liberia.
 The program is aligned with Pillar IV of the Agenda for Transformation (AfT) namely, Government and Public Sector Modernization, which states: “In partnership with citizens, create transparent, accountable and responsible public institutions that contribute to economic and social development as well as inclusive and participatory governance systems”.